dasilvajm/vllm-tools/NaviDemoSetup.md

 sudo docker run -d -p 3000:8080 -e OPENAI_API_KEY=1234 -v open-webui:/app/backend/data --name open-webui ghcr.io/open-webui/open-webui:main
 ```
 <br>
 The command above pulls the image and sets the API key to '1234'.
-This key will be used to connect to the VLLM server from an HTML client below.
+This key will be used to connect to the VLLM server from an HTML client as shown below.
 <br><br>

 Open a web browser of your choice and enter the following URL: